-There are many ways in which molecular data can be stored, therefore, it is important that the database structure is developed in a way which is compatible with all intended uses of the data.
+There are many ways in which molecular data can be stored, therefore, it is important that the database structure is developed to be compatible with all intended uses of the data.

 6.2 Database model

 The database model should be defined by IT database experts in conjunction with the users of the database.
 As a minimum the database model should contain six core objects: Species; Variety; Technique; Marker; Locus; and Allele.